seantis/libres/docs/index.rst

 Python library to reserve stuff in a calendar.

-Not a replacement for Outlook or Google Calendar, but a system to manage reservations in the following usecases:
+Not a replacement for Outlook or Google Calendar, but a library to manage reservations in the following use cases:

 * Manage meeting rooms in a company.
 Users reserve the rooms themselves without an authority confirming/denying their reservations.